-To mark World Osteoporosis Day in the 20th October, I was delighted to be asked to contribute an article to Women’s Fitness on the importance of strength training for our bone health and wanted to share it with you here on the blog.
+To mark World Osteoporosis Day this year, I wanted to write an article on the importance of strength training for our bone health.

 As well as being instrumental to our bone health, strength training helps us to build on our muscle mass, helping with our overall balance, reducing the risk of falls and injury but also giving us a huge mood boost along the way!
 It also helps with weight management, improves our sleep and our health…. the list really does go on!

-Keep reading or head to Women’s Fitness for my full bone strengthening workout.
+Keep reading for my full bone strengthening workout.

 How to do this workout: